-3. Analysis of faecal coliform concentrations in 13 upland Welsh catchments and data from ADAS land use maps and derived from surveys of stocking practices and fertiliser use showed that catchments with higher proportions of improved agricultural land, with higher fertiliser use and livestock densities, produce higher geometric mean faecal coliform concentrations than forested catchments.
+Analysis of faecal coliform concentrations in 13 upland Welsh catchments, together with data from ADAS land-use maps and those derived from surveys of stocking practices and fertiliser use showed that catchments with higher proportions of improved agricultural land (with higher fertiliser use and livestock densities) produce higher geometric mean faecal coliform concentrations than forested catchments.
 This finding reflects the higher loadings of organisms from livestock in agricultural catchments.

-Examination of a further 12 catchments in England.
-Scotland and Wales representing a broad range of size, land-use and faecal contamination domonstrated behaviour consistent with the Welsh study.
-It was found that agricultural land classes and groupings of classes perhaps relating to the lowland nature of the catchment produce more faecal coliforms than more upland catchments with non-agricultural landuses.
-The results indicate the importance of near channel areas as delivery fronts from faecal coliform supply areas within the catchment.
+Examination of a further 12 catchments in England, Scotland and Wales, representing a broad range of size, land-use and faecal contamination, demonstrated behaviour consistent with the Welsh study.
+It was found that agricultural land classes and groupings of classes, perhaps relating to the lowland nature of the catchment, produce more faecal coliforms than more upland catchments with nonagricultural land-uses.
+The results suggest that the proximity of faecal coliform supply areas to the stream channel will be significant to the concentration therein.

-Further studies should examine the relationships between faecal coliform concentrations and the more recent ITE land use classification system which differentiates between grasslands used for pasture or rough grazing etc. Combined with the analysis of a greater number of sites and study of travel-time effects, this would represent valuable enhancement of the results already presented.
+Further studies will examine the relationships between faecal coliform concentrations and the more recent ITE land- use classification system which differentiates between grasslands used for pasture, and those used for rough grazing, etc. A greater number of sites will be used in this analysis thus enhancing results already presented.

 The current version of the model is capable of simulating the changes in faecal coliform concentrations in a river network at both seasonal and storm event time scales.
-The scope of the model includes assisting in the assessment of changes in effluent discharges or land-use on, for example, the health risk posed to recreators by a given river reach: assessing loadings of faecal contaminants to the marine system and hence the impact on compliance of local bathing waters: and to assist drinking water abstractors predict the timing, duration and magnitude of events of peak bacterial concentration in order to prevent the intake of large loadings of faecal contaminants.
+The potential applications of the model include: assisting the assessment of changes in effluent discharges or land-use on, for example, the health risk posed to recreators by a given river reach; assessing loadings of faecal contaminants to the marine system and hence the impact on compliance with health regulations relating to local bathing waters; and to help drinking water abstractors predict the timing, duration and magnitude of events of peak bacterial concentration in order to prevent the intake to water supplies with large faecal contaminant loadings.